stianlagstad/mainclass-and-jxf-problems-demo/README.md

 # mainclass-and-jxf-problems-demo
-This is a demo to reproduce two problems, one with not finding the main class name and one with jxf.
+This is a demo that reproduces two problems:

 Problem 1: main class not found.
 Reproduce with:
 - `gradle clean build && java -Xdebug -jar build/libs/shadowjarcxfproblem.jar`